 Welltower Shareholder Investigation: Submit Your Losses to Johnson Fistel

-/EIN News/ -- SAN DIEGO, Jan.
-02, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Welltower Inc. ("Welltower" or "the Company") (NYSE: WELL), any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, Jan.
+02, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Welltower Inc. ("Welltower" or "the Company") WELL, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased Welltower common stock?
 If you purchased Welltower common stock and suffered significant losses on your investment, join our investigation now: